Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Related Work

-The approach introduced in this paper can be viewed as a form of diversity maintenance, in which selection pressure on certain mutated neural networks is reduced.
-Many other methods for encouraging diversity \citep{mouret2012encouraging} were invented by the evolutionary computation community, such as novelty search \citep{lehman2008exploiting}, quality diversity \citep{pugh2016quality}, or speciation \citep{stanley2002evolving}.
-Using the concept of age to maintain diversity has a long history in evolutionary algorithms. \cite{kubota1997genetic} first introduced the idea of using age in a genetic algorithm in which individuals are removed from the population if they reach a specific age limit.
-In the Age-Layered Population Structure approach introduced by \cite{hornby2006alps}, the population is segregated into different age layers and newly generated individuals are introduced into the youngest age layer to increase diversity. \cite{schmidt2011age} combine the idea of age with a multi-objective approach, in which individuals are rewarded for performance and low age.
-Inspired by the morphological innovation approach \citep{Cheney20170937} and in contrast to previous approaches \citep{hornby2006alps,schmidt2011age}, DIP does not introduce new random individuals into the generation but instead resets the age of individuals whose sensory or memory system have been mutated.
-That is, it is not a measure of how long the individual has been in the population, as in the traditional usage of ‘age’ in multi-objective optimization.
+For increasing diversity, algorithms often introduce new individuals into the population.
+In the ALPS approach by \citet{hornby2006alps}, the population is segregated into different layers depending on when they were introduced into the population and newly generated individuals are introduced into the "newest" layer to increase diversity. \citet{schmidt2011age} combine this idea with a multi-objective approach, in which individuals are rewarded for performance and for how many generations have passed since they have been introduced into the population.
+Similar to the approach by \citet{Cheney20170937} to co-evolve morphologies and neural controller, and in contrast to previous approaches \citep{hornby2006alps,schmidt2011age}, DIP does not introduce new random individuals into the generation but instead resets the ``age'' of individuals whose sensory or memory system have been mutated.
+That is, it is not a measure of how long the individual has been in the population.

 Approaches to learning dynamical models have mainly focused on gradient descent-based methods, with early work on RNNs in the 1990s \citep{schmidhuber1990line}.
-More recent work includes PILCO \citep{deisenroth2011pilco}, which is a probabilistic model-based policy search method and Black-DROPS \citep{chatzilygeroudis2017black}, which employs CMA-ES for data-efficient optimization of complex control problems.
-Additionally, interest has increased in learning dynamical models directly from high-dimensional pixel images for robotic tasks \citep{watter2015embed, hafner2018learning} and also video games \citep{guzdial2017game}.
+More recent work includes PILCO \citep{deisenroth2011pilco}, which is a probabilistic model-based policy search method and Black-DROPS \citep{chatzilygeroudis2017black} that employs CMA-ES for data-efficient optimization of complex control problems.
+Additionally, interest has increased in learning dynamical models directly from high-dimensional images for robotic tasks \citep{watter2015embed, hafner2018learning} and also video games \citep{guzdial2017game}.
 Work on evolving forward models has mainly focused on neural networks that contain orders of magnitude fewer connections and lower-dimensional feature vectors \citep{norouzzadeh2016neuromodulation} than the models in this paper.